-No clearly defined board or senior management responsibility 0 The company has published details of how the board or senior management oversees the implementation 5 of the company's farm animal welfare policy. /
+No clearly defined board or senior management responsibility

+The company has published details of how the board or senior managemen of the company's farm animal welfare policy.

 Q13.
 Has the company set objectives and targets for the management of farm animal welfare?